 An on-site residency is required for nurse practitioner students enrolled in NSG 500, Advanced Health Assessment, in order to demonstrate advanced physical assessment skills.
 In addition, nurse practitioner students in the following clinical courses may be required to complete an on-site residency, based upon the location of the clinical practice site.
 During residency, direct supervision and evaluation of the student will be completed by nurse practitioner clinical faculty at his/her designated clinical practice sites.
 Each course syllabus dictates the terms of the specific course residency.

-- [[NSG-506]] Advanced Practice in Adult-Gerontology Clinical I - [[NSG-515]] Advanced Practice in Adult-Gerontology Clinical II - [[NSG-535]] Advanced Practice in Psychiatric/Mental Health Nursing - [[NSG-536]] Advanced Practice in Psychiatric/Mental Health Nursing II - [[NSG-546]] Family Nurse Practitioner Clinical I - [[NSG-547]] Family Nurse Practitioner Clinical II
+- [[NSG-515]] Advanced Practice in Adult-Gerontology Clinical II - [[NSG-536]] Advanced Practice in Psychiatric/Mental Health Nursing - [[NSG-547]] Family Nurse Practitioner Clinical II

 Clinical Requirements